Skip to main content

 Select a trigger execution type

-• Webhook URL: trigger all workflows using this trigger integration.
+• Webhook URL: Trigger all workflows using this trigger integration.

-4. Click the copy icon to copy the selected URL.
+5. Copy URL: Click the copy icon to copy the selected URL.

 curl <Synchronous URL or Asynchronous URL> -H "auth_header_name:secret" -d '{"body": [1,2,3]}'